Fiji Student Travel and Volunteer Programs for Teens

-Fiji teen programs offer a 16-day volunteer and cultural immersion for students ages 14–18.
-Teens earn 45 service hours working with village partners on reef-rich islands.
-Based at Rustic Pathways’s Coral Coast Eco-Lodge, programs blend conservation work, kava ceremonies, and hands-on learning in a safe, community-centered setting.
+Fiji teen programs are 16-day cultural immersion and volunteer experiences for students ages 14–18.
+Participants earn up to 45 community service hours while working with village partners on reef-rich islands.
+Based at Rustic Pathways’ Coral Coast Eco-Lodge in Fiji, programs blend conservation work, kava ceremonies, and hands-on learning in a safe, community-centered environment.
 See all Fiji programs.

 Explore Summer Programs in Fiji